KOSTT

-KOSTT j.s.c is a transmission system operator company with the headquarters in Pristina, Kosovo.
+KOSTT j.s.c is a transmission system operator company with its headquarters based in Pristina, Kosovo.

 It plays an important role in the energy sector in Kosovo.
 As a market operator it is responsible for the organization and administration of trades in electricity and the management of the settlement process.

-It is a member of the Energy Community.
-KOSTT is control area and It is synchronously connected with Continental Europe and cooperating with RG CE TSOs to abide by the EU packages.
+It is a member of the Energy Community, an international organization consisting of the European Union (EU) and a number of non-EU countries.

+KOSTT is control area and it is synchronously connected with continental Europe and cooperating with RG CE TSOs to abide by the EU packages.
 It expects to become a member of the European Network of Transmission System Operators for Electricity in the future.